Choose a camp at the grade level that your camper will have just completed this past spring.

 Camp Fontanelle has a trained staff with CPR & First Aid Training.
 Staff must take Safe Gatherings which educates staff on creating a safe environment for children and performs background checks.

 There are typically 2 sessions of camp each week.
-One group is usually in the basement of the Main Lodge while the other group sleeps in A-frame cabins.
+One group is usually in the basement of the Main Lodge while the other group sleeps in A-frame cabins or the camping caves.
 Some nights with appropriate weather, campers might have the opportunity to sleep under the stars in a treeboat (sort of like a hammock but much more stable it won't flip over).
 Survivor campers build a shelter where they stay the last few nights of camp.

 Storm shelters exist in the basement of the lodge (where one session of campers sleep) and under the restrooms near the entrance to the camp.
 Both structures have poured concrete walls and ceiling.
 Storms are monitored and campers seek shelter if appropriate.
 A large bell is rung to alert staff and campers to seek shelter in the event of bad weather.